-- 1. Variable panels: the variable panels have a 300-800 long space within the panel where pipe is not fitted apart from on each edge of the panel, these light, or similar to be cut into the panel. - 2.
-It is permissible to create a 50mm wide vertical opening in the panels, this must be measured out to be perfectly central between pipes and it is This 50mm wide opening can be used to allow the installation of vertical switches or power outlets. - 3.
-An entire panel in the active wall can be removed and replaced with a blank the other panels used in the system (600mm or 625mm). - 4.
+- 1. Variable panels: the variable panels have a 300-800 long space within the panel where pipe is not fitted apart from on each edge of the panel, these panels can then be installed to allow horizontal power outlet, wall mounted light, or similar to be cut into the panel. - It is permissible to create a 50mm wide vertical opening in the panels, this must be measured out to be perfectly central between pipes and it is recommended that this is measured out and cut out prior to fixing the panels.
+This 50mm wide opening can be used to allow the installation of vertical switches or power outlets. - 3.
+An entire panel in the active wall can be removed and replaced with a blank panel, these panels can be 1000m to 2000mm long and match the width of the other panels used in the system (600mm or 625mm). - 4.
 Surface mounted switched or lighting could be planned to be used on the panels with this lining up with a supporting member behind the panel but avoiding pipes. - 5.
 To maximise the performance of the system switches and power outlets could be planned to be kept outside of the active panel area.